fmay/ocr-python-1/.guides/sections.md

 This is John's first program
 ```

-The apostrophe makes this trickier than it first may seem (Hint: Find out about escape
+The apostrophe makes this trickier than it first may seem
-characters in Python).
+*Hint: Use Google to find out about escape characters in Python

 ---
 title: Storing data in variables
 files:
   - action: close
     path: "#tabs"
   - action: open
+    path: 2-variables/complete-me.py
+    panel: 0
+    index: 0
+    type: file
+    arg: 2-variables/complete-me.py
+  - action: open
+    path: 2-variables/cat-mat.py
+    panel: 0
+    index: 1
+    type: file
+    arg: 2-variables/cat-mat.py
+  - action: open
     path: 2-variables/start.py
     panel: 0
+    index: 2
+    type: file
+    arg: 2-variables/start.py
 layout: ""
 step: 2-variables

 ---
 We use variables in our programs to store data.
-Each variable has a name and stores data
-of a certain type (string, integer, real etc).
-In Python we do now have to explicitly state
-the data type being stored it will work this out for itself when the variable is first used.
+Each variable has a name and stores data of a certain type (string, integer, real etc).
+In Python we do now have to explicitly state the data type being stored it will work this out for itself when the variable is first used.

 In this section we will just use string variables.
-String is just the programming term for text
-(i.e. letters, numbers and symbols).
+String is just the programming term for text (i.e. letters, numbers and symbols).

 Variable names can contain letters and numbers but should always start with a letter.

 We assign a value to a variable using `=`

 ## Task A